fabricesemti80/TerraformBootCamp/simple-azure/docs/build-a-module/README.md

 ### Now I skip ahead a little

 So, like I said, I now skip ahead a bit.
-Now we know how to create variables for *one resource* - all we have to do is replicate this to *all of the resources* in the `main.tf`
+Now we know how to create variables for *one resource* - all we have to do is replicate this to *all of the resources* in the `main.tf`.
+In the interest of time, I do not write this down, but you should do it at least once, to make sure to understand this!

 Once you done, you should have `variables.tf` that looks something like this: